djahasiel101600/RealTimeTaskManager/docs/migration_to_local.md

 - Backend: Use `python manage.py runserver 0.0.0.0:8000` or `daphne -b 0.0.0.0 -p 8000 task_manager.asgi:application` for WebSocket support.
 - Frontend: `cd frontend && npm install && npm run dev` (dev server default port is 5173).

-Rollback to Docker
+Rollback to containerized deployments

-- If you need to roll back to Docker for any reason, check the `docker-compose.yml` in previous git commits or check `docker-compose.yml.removed` for the migration note.
-Reintroducing Dockerfiles and compose files allows you to run the same multi-service stack locally.
+- If you need to roll back to a containerized environment, check the compose files in previous git commits.
+Reintroducing container build files and compose configs (from history) allows you to run a multi-service stack locally.